Principles

 - Winning an argument is never more important than preserving the relationship.

 - Your mental and emotional well-being is directly correlated to the kind of content you consume.
 Curate social media feeds.
-Unfollow, mute and block people liberally.
+Unfollow, mute, and block liberally.

 - Cease all contact with ex-lovers.
 This is the kind of asymmetric situation (low upside, high downside) to avoid.

 - Default to saying no for almost everything—people, projects, activities.
-Until it is a ‘hell yes’, it should be a no.
+Until it’s a hell yes, it’s a no.

 - Learn to make normal conversations better.

 - Double down on your strengths.
-It takes far more effort to improve from incompetence to mediocrity than it takes to improve from being good to excellent.
+It takes far more effort to improve from incompetence to mediocrity than from good to excellent.

 - Being above-average at things you consider your weaknesses is a tremendous competitive advantage.
 Seek uncomfortable situations.
 Become better.